ajahne/blog/_posts/2018-01-29-javascript-value-vs-reference.md

 This article will explore variables and types, both primitive and complex, with the goal of solidifying our understanding of JavaScript values and references.

 ## Variables and Types
-Javascript is loosely typed, which means that variables can store values of any type.
+JavaScript is loosely typed, which means that variables can store values of any type.
 Any variable can be assigned and reassigned values of all types.

 {% highlight js %}